XIVStats/lodestone/CONTRIBUTING.md

 * Every change requires a unit test
 * If you change APIs, make sure to update the README

 When you create a commit, hooks should run to lint & format your code, and check your commit message.
 If any of these checks fail your commit will not be created.
-If the formatter applies changes, create a follow up commit to correct them.

 When you push hooks will run to execute the build and tests, be sure to correct any failures.